 A piece of paper a couple of inches tall placed around the bottom of the tank may help if the frog tends to rub its nose along the glass to try and "escape."

 Temperature and Lighting

-Because these frogs are nocturnal, there are no special lighting requirements (i.e. exposure to UVB is not necessary, although some exposure won't hurt).
-However, a basking light or heater should be provided, outside of the cage, to provide a gradient of 80-86 F (27-30 C) during the day, with a drop to 72-78 F (22-25 C) at night.
+These frogs are nocturnal, so there are no special lighting requirements (i.e. exposure to UVB is not necessary, although some exposure won't hurt).
+A basking light or heater should be provided, though, specifically outside of the cage to provide a gradient of 80 to 86 F (27 to 30 C) during the day, with a drop to 72 to 78 F (22 to 25 C) at night.
 As always, use a thermometer to confirm that appropriate temperatures are provided.
-Lighting should be subdued (and if needed at night, use a nocturnal bulb), and a regular light-dark cycle should be used (12 hours light and 12 hours dark should be acceptable).
+Lighting should be subdued, and if needed at night, use a nocturnal bulb.
+A regular light-dark cycle should be used (12 hours light and 12 hours dark should be acceptable).

 Cleaning and Maintenance

 Your frog's cage should probably be spot cleaned every day, wiping off any large bits of waste matter from the plants and bottom of the tank.
 The water in the dish should be changed daily, or at least every other day.
 If paper is used to line the cage, this can be changed often.
 If bark or moss is used, it can be taken out and washed as needed - the more often the better.
 Soil should be changed as needed.
 Plain hot water is the best choice for cleaning - with soaps or disinfectants, there is a chance of leaving residues which could be absorbed through the skin and harm the frog.
 If disinfection is necessary, rinse very well and dry thoroughly.
 Replace any water with stale, dechlorinated water.